PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

   3. Axioms and constraints - ability to represent general class axioms, disjointness, property hierarchies, and cardinality constraints.

-Note 2 to entry: More expressive ontologies allow deeper automated reasoning (e.g. classification, consistency checking) but may be computationally more expensive or even undecidable.
+Note 2 to entry: The use of axioms such as cardinality constraints or restrictions on makes implicit knowledge explicit and this explicit knowledge can be used by reasoners to infer missing information or to be used as data quality rule for the validation of instance data.
 <div class="sts-tbx-sec" id="90902_id-98625d31-c4dd-4272-8204-817b4517dd53"></div>

 #### 3.2.6
-**ontological commitment**
+**OBI design commitment**
-agreement to use the shared vocabulary in a coherent and consistent manner
+commitment to a specification of a conceptualization
-Note 1 to entry: a commitment to an [upper ontology (3.1.4)](#90902_id-a2afc511-994c-4a84-8aa1-4d8e28292229) is a guarantee of consistency, but not completeness, with respect to queries and assertions using the vocabulary defined in the ontology
+Note 1 to entry: a commitment to an [upper ontology (3.1.4)](#90902_id-a2afc511-994c-4a84-8aa1-4d8e28292229) is a guarantee of consistency, but not completeness, with respect to queries and assertions using the vocabulary defined in the ontology.

-Note 2 to entry: minimizing [ontological commitment (3.2.6)](#90902_id-98625d31-c4dd-4272-8204-817b4517dd53) means making as few claims as possible about the world being modelled.
+Note 2 to entry: This commitment is akin to a contract to ensure that data are represented and exchanged in an agreed manner.

-[SOURCE:Gruber, Thomas R., and Gregory R. Olsen.
-"An ontology for engineering mathematics."
-In _Principles of Knowledge Representation and Reasoning_ , pp. 258-269.
-Morgan Kaufmann, 1994]
+Note 3 to entry: An agreement to ensure ontology patterns are modelled in a way that is approved by, and consistent with, the OBI ecosystem.
 <div class="sts-tbx-sec" id="90902_id-70c1695a-814e-45f5-c952-a68cf5c2737e"></div>

 #### 3.2.7